CEA-MetroCarac/cdsaxs/joss/paper.md

 The cdsaxs package is designed to address this critical gap by providing a modular, open-source solution tailored for CD-SAXS data analysis.
 It includes two robust models for simulating CD-SAXS data, while also allowing researchers to integrate their own models.
 This flexibility is crucial for testing and validating models against experimental data, making the development process more streamlined and accessible.

 A key feature of cdsaxs is its separation of the simulation and fitting processes, enabling users to concentrate on model development and data analysis without being encumbered by technical complexities.
 The package is optimized for performance, with support for parallelized fitting on both CPUs and GPUs, significantly enhancing the speed and efficiency of data processing.
-The fitting process in cdsaxs is powered by the CMAES (Covariance Matrix Adaptation Evolutionary Strategy) algorithm, known for its rapid convergence.
+The fitting process in cdsaxs is powered by the CMAES (Covariance Matrix Adaptation Evolutionary Strategy) algorithm, known for its rapid convergence for x-ray fitting[@hannon2016advancing].
 This efficiency allows for real-time data fitting during experiments, empowering researchers to dynamically adjust experimental parameters based on immediate feedback from the analysis.

-Additionally, it incorporates uncertainty estimation in the fitted parameters using the MCMC (Monte Carlo Markov Chain) inverse algorithm, providing researchers with more reliable and nuanced results.
+Additionally, it incorporates uncertainty estimation in the fitted parameters using the MCMC (Monte Carlo Markov Chain) inverse algorithm, providing researchers with more reliable and nuanced results[@sunday2016mcmc].

 By filling the current void in CD-SAXS data analysis tools, cdsaxs not only accelerates research workflows but also democratizes access to advanced analytical techniques, fostering innovation and discovery in this promising field.

 # Description

 The `cdsaxs` package provides a comprehensive framework for analyzing CD-SAXS data, focusing on the systematic workflow of candidate generation, evaluation, and uncertainty estimation.
+It is also flexible enough to accommodate user-defined models, making it a versatile tool for researchers working with diverse nanostructures.

 1. **Candidate Generation and Evaluation**:
     - The core of the `cdsaxs` fitting process begins with generating a series of candidate parameters.
 Each set of parameters represents a possible nanostructure configuration, defined by a set of features(e.g., widths, heights etc).